11 E-Commerce Challenges and How to Overcome Them

 • Issues with payments and currencies: E-commerce companies need to be able to take payments in various currencies and deal with the complexity of global payment systems.
 This might entail working with external payment providers or implementing a multi-currency payment system.

-• Shipping and logistics: E-commerce companies need to effectively handle shipping and logistics across borders.
+• Shipping and logistics: E-commerce companies must effectively handle shipping and logistics across borders.
 This could entail coordinating with various shipping carriers, navigating customs procedures, and controlling inventory in various places.

 • Research the market: You should investigate the markets you are thinking of entering to learn about the local laws, ordinances, and societal norms.